Cosmian/mse-cli/documentation/docs/microservice_encryption/how_it_works_deploy.md

 # Deployment process

-Let's describe what happens when the *app owner* use: `mse-ctl deploy`.
+Let's describe what happens when the *app owner* uses: `mse-ctl deploy`.

 Schéma